tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

     >If you use a different region than `us-west-2`, adjust `az1` and `az2` variables that are defined in the `variables.tf` file.
 You can override default values by setting the appropriate values in the `terraform.tfvars` file.

     To find appropriate FortiGate and FortiManager AMI for your region, you can use either [AWS Marketplace website](https://aws.amazon.com/marketplace/seller-profile?id=243a3a4c-e35a-49b0-9061-3f354bb2254e) or `aws-cli`.
 Use `ONDEMAND` AMI if you don't have Fortinet license and intend to use Pay-As-You-Go licensing.
+Make sure to choose image version `6.2.x` which is a requirement at this time.

     ```bash
     # list FortiGate images for chosen region